Analyzing Constellation Brands (STZ) and Its Peers

-Constellation Brands (NYSE:STZ – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it weigh in compared to its competitors?
-We will compare Constellation Brands to similar businesses based on the strength of its analyst recommendations, valuation, dividends, profitability, institutional ownership, earnings and risk.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it contrast to its competitors?
+We will compare Constellation Brands to similar companies based on the strength of its valuation, analyst recommendations, institutional ownership, earnings, risk, dividends and profitability.

-Constellation Brands pays an annual dividend of $0.93 per share and has a dividend yield of 0.4%.
-Constellation Brands pays out -310.0% of its earnings in the form of a dividend.
-As a group, “Beverages” companies pay a dividend yield of 1.4% and pay out 105.1% of their earnings in the form of a dividend.
-Constellation Brands has raised its dividend for 1 consecutive years.

-68.8% of Constellation Brands shares are held by institutional investors.
-Comparatively, 36.3% of shares of all “Beverages” companies are held by institutional investors.
-15.6% of Constellation Brands shares are held by company insiders.
-Comparatively, 17.8% of shares of all “Beverages” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Profitability